 Second, FHIR requirements allow patients to access their medical records.
 It will help them to better understand their conditions, make more informed decisions about their treatment, and become proactive about their health.
 They will also be able to make more informed decisions while choosing healthcare providers and easily transfer from one plan to another.

-Thirdly, it allows using EHR/EMR systems on any device, from phones to desktops.
+Thirdly, it allows the use of EHR/EMR systems on any device, from phones to desktops.
 Consequently, medical staff can easily access medical records whenever they need them and not rely on computers nearby.

 In the meantime, HL7 promises that it is easy to implement the technology and takes a day to put up a simple functioning API.
 FHIR has the potential to promote innovations in healthcare technology, as it reduces the resources and time needed for healthcare software development as well as enables the ecosystem of interconnected solutions.